JackAWatt/jackwatt.com/v.md

 #### 2024/03/10

+* [How To Solve Quadratic Equations By Factoring](https://youtu.be/qeByhTF8WEw) - The Organic Cehmistry Tutor

 * [ Intro to Quadratic Functions (Relations) ](https://youtu.be/xSpFz8JDbZk) - NerdStudy

 * [The Best Time to Study](https://youtu.be/YYdA4NuaStE) - The Math Sorcerer